KimiaGoodarzi/Mind.A.I.lytics-CNN/README.md

 These examples validate the preprocessing techniques' effectiveness in achieving dataset uniformity.

+## Visualization

+Data visualization plays a pivotal role in understanding the nuances of our dataset.
+Here's an overview of the visualization techniques we applied:

+### Grayscale Image Loading
+Images were loaded in grayscale into a PyTorch `ImageFolder` object.
+This approach converts the images into a tuple comprising a PyTorch tensor of shape `[1x48x48]`—representing pixel intensity values—and an integer indicating the class label inferred from the directory name.

+### Class Distribution Plotting
+We utilized the `targets` attribute from `ImageFolder`, which contains all labels, to analyze the class distribution.
+By extracting unique values and their counts, we could plot the distribution of classes to ensure balanced representation in our model training.

+### Image Grid Visualization
+Using the `image_grid()` function, we randomly selected 25 samples from the 2000 images to display a diverse range of expressions.
+These were plotted using `matplotlib` subplots to create an informative image grid.

+### Pixel Intensity Histograms
+For pixel intensity analysis, we flattened an image from a `[1x48x48]` tensor to a `[1x2304]` tensor.
+The pixel values were then distributed across 256 bins and visualized using the `matplotlib hist()` function to assess the distribution of pixel intensities.

+### Combined Image and Histogram Grids
+The `image_hist_grids()` function was developed to concurrently exhibit a 5x5 grid of images alongside their respective histograms.
+Although it incorporates the functionality of the aforementioned `image_grid()` and `pixel_intensity()` functions, it does not call them directly due to the complexity of returning plots within `matplotlib` subplots.

+### Figure: Class Distribution
+Below is the class distribution for the curated datasets employed in our project.
+As we resized the original datasets to our specifications, each class is represented with precisely 500 images.

+### Observations on Pixel Intensity
+The pixel intensity distribution for 'engaged' images is approximately normal, with a mild peak towards the lower intensity spectrum—consistent with the conditions under which they were captured and converted to grayscale.
+In contrast, the FER2013 images exhibit varied pixel intensity distributions, with some showing signs of overexposure or underexposure.
+This variance is attributed to the diverse sources from which these images were collected, including instances of solid backgrounds leading to sharp intensity peaks.

 ## `PickImages.py` Script

 The `PickImages.py` script automates the process of selecting and organizing images for the 'engaged' class from a consolidated directory of extracted frames.